zuo/unittest_expander/docs/reference.rst

                        _enable_exc_suppress_=False)

-      Returns a new :class:`paramseq` instance contaning clones of the items of the current instance -- each cloned with :meth:`param.context` (see below) called with the given arguments.
+      Returns a new :class:`paramseq` instance contaning clones of the items of the current instance -- each cloned with a :meth:`param.context` call (see below), to which all given arguments are passed.

 The :class:`param` class